jie65535/awesome-balatro/README.md

 - [Panley Joker](https://github.com/RedrcknRbn/Panley-Joker) - Adds the Panley Joker to the game. by [@RedrcknRbn](https://github.com/RedrcknRbn)
 - [PiJoker](https://github.com/erachlin/PiJoker) - A joker based on Pi. by [@Beeks17](https://github.com/erachlin)
 - [Quilombo](https://github.com/acetna/Quilombo) - Adds 7 custom jokers with interesting effects. by [@acetna](https://github.com/acetna)
+- [Restart Run Button](https://github.com/Jdbye/BalatroMods/blob/main/RestartRunButton.lua) - Adds a Restart Run button to the escape menu and game over screen.
+Useful on mobile or for those who were annoyed that the built in R hotkey to restart the run doesn't work on the game over screen. by [@Jdbye](https://github.com/Jdbye)
 - [Reverie](https://dvrp-balatro-mods.pages.dev/reverie) - Reverie is a movie-themed Balatro expansion that focuses on providing special shops and various contents around it. by [@DVRP](https://github.com/dvrp0)
 - [Risk of Jesters](https://dvrp-balatro-mods.pages.dev/risk-of-jesters) - Risk of Rain themed Jokers, Vouchers and more. by [@DVRP](https://github.com/dvrp0)
 - [RNG Butter](https://discord.com/channels/1116389027176787968/1229090507720757390) - A mod that tilts RNG somewhat in player's favour. by `@Kusoro`